WilliamASumner/Chromium-Experiments/README.md

 - `README.md`: This file.
 - `chrome-experimenter.py`: Uses PyChromeDevTools to time page loads.
 It closely (but not exactly) mirrors the usage of `run-chrome.sh`.
 - `chrome_includes/v8/`: Includes for datatypes in v8, needed for interposing some v8 functions
-- `chrome_intercept.cc`: Interposing functions, see the [table](https://github.com/WilliamASumner/Chromium-Experiments#interposed-functions) below
+- `chrome_interpose.cc`: Interposing functions, see the [table](https://github.com/WilliamASumner/Chromium-Experiments#interposed-functions) below
 - `experiment/`: Everything related to the experiment framework itself
     - `cpu_utils.*`: Functions for setting affinity during experiments
     - `experimenter.*`: Functions for running/stopping experiments and logging